 Open incidents are those that have not been snoozed or closed and that need your attention.
 This does not mean that they have not been acted on, as you have the option to update an open incident without moving it to the Snoozed or Closed statuses.

 Snoozed incidents are those that you have chosen to put on hold for an amount of time that you set.
 When you snooze an incident, it is temporarily removed from the open incident list.
-At the end of the amount of time that you have set for the snooze, the incident will return to the open incident list.
+At the end of the amount of time you have set for the snooze, the incident will return to the Open incident list.
 This status is useful if you are waiting on an outside resource to close the incident or do not have time to continue to remediate but want it removed from your current Open incidents until you can come back to it.

 Closed incidents are those that you have chosen to mark as complete based on one of several Threat Assessments that you can choose from when closing the incident.
 When moving an incident to this status, you decide that no more action needs to be taken.
 Closed incidents can be reopened as needed.